audunolsen/woff2-subsetting/readme.md

 Google utilises the [unicode-range](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/unicode-range) descriptor of the CSS font-face rule.
 Google will only load parts of the font where the webpage contents include a unicode symbol that matches the specified unicode-range.

-The clever part of this solution is that it parses the font-face rules returned by google and outputs to the webapp all the found unicode-ranges to spawn *all* the possible requests for a font.
+The clever part of this webapp is that it parses the font-face rules returned by google and outputs to the webapp all the found unicode-ranges to spawn *all* the possible requests for a font.
 Because google's font asset CDN links are cryptic and not unique for each subset, there's some content negotiation between the client ann cdn that determine what variation of the font the client is requesting, to better identify what font is requested, the client-app also assigns some URL params to the font-requests for easier handling in the download-phase.

 ## How to use??